Code-Institute-Submissions/ShonaOB-GetAroundProject4_DecResub/README.md

 | Bugs              | Solutions |
 | ---               | --------- |
 | REMAINING FAILED TEST - Test_Models is failing with error message "model object has no attribute done" | Attempts to resolve this before submission time failed, but will continue until a resolution is found.
+|REMAINING BUG - PLACEHOLDER IMAGE | In the review_detail.html the placeholder image does not load.
+After discussion with Tutoring the recommendation was to change the model for the placeholder image and replace the word "placeholder" with the link to the image.
+However, since there is already data in the database and the project needs to be submitted, I have not replaced this code within the models to avoid any data corruption.
+This will be rectified at a later stage.
 | The background on the Rows was covering the body image | Change transparency of the row resolved the issue
 | Home link was not working | Consultation with Tutor Support showed me that there was a duplicate url, which was removed, and this resolved the issue.
 | Search Bar was bringing the user to "add post" function, rather than search results | Moving the url for the search function to above other urls which directed to "views" helped to resolve the issue.